srinidhisrinivas/mhp-web-scraper/src/srcinfo.md

 <h3 id='what_next'> What next? </h3>

 Read the file `index.js` and the files of the counties in <b> bold </b> in the <a href="#county_list"> county list above. </a> This should help you understand the bulk of the operation of the program.

+Hint: to extend this for the state of Indiana, the websites in category 6 and 8 will probably be of most interest to you, based on the layouts of those websites.
+In fact, start looking at Richland county (category 6) first because that will have some extra information about web-scraping in general and how web-scraping is done in these modules.